Are holiday marketing efforts worth it? The answer is yes and no.

 1. Hit the right note.
 How exactly do you foster client relationships in a holiday card?
 There are a few tactics that work time and again.
 The first is to be thankful.
 Let clients and friends of the firm know how much you appreciate their support throughout the year.
 Another way is to make them laugh.
 Giving your clients a chuckle creates a bright spot in their day and is differentiating — many firms are too conservative to take this approach.
 But remember, humor should always be appropriate and not alienating.

 3. Think ahead.
-Get started now!
+Get started early!
 Quality holiday e-cards and print cards take time and planning.
+(See our holiday card planner.)
 Waiting until Dec.
 1 to start the effort is a sure way to end up with generic materials and a stressed-out team.
 Some firms start planning for client holiday materials in late summer.
 This allows ample time for creative brainstorming, design, approvals, and production or printing.
 If you don’t think you can pull everything together by early December, consider a New Year’s card instead.

 4. Stand out with snail mail.
 Competing for attention in someone’s inbox is getting harder.
 While that doesn’t mean you should avoid email, adding a corresponding print card is a great way to stand apart.
 People still enjoy receiving printed cards and often display them on desks, adding to the card’s impact.
 If you are going to do printed cards, though, be sure to do them right.
 Use quality paper and interesting designs, and take advantage of printing techniques like laser die-cutting or foil.
 If budget is a concern, consider digital printing to create cards that look interesting but don’t break the bank.